lambdaclass/afk_gacha_game/server/rust_tests_app/README.md

   end
   ```

-4. Finally, use it as a test under `test/test_file.exs`:
+4. Use it as a test under `test/test_file.exs`:
   ```elixir
   defmodule MyTestingModule do
     def math_works(), do: :erlang.nif_error(:nif_not_loaded)
   end
   ```

-5. Run mix test
+5. Finally, run mix test.

 ### About asserts
  You can actually use any assert-like macro instead of `assert_result`, but this will only be